tfius/scaffold-eth/README.md

 # Smail
-Smail is a email-like system that provides a secure, one-way communication channel for users who are looking for a private and efficient way of exchanging information.
+Smail is an email-like system that provides a secure, one-way communication channel for users who are looking for a private and efficient way of exchanging information.
 Smail's unique features include a locker with sharing capabilities and a marketplace for pod subscriptions, making it an all-in-one platform for managing your email communications.

 **One-way email** allows users to send messages to others without receiving any replies, ensuring that sensitive information remains confidential.
 This feature is ideal for business professionals, journalists, and anyone who values privacy in their communications.